Are you ready to start a new housework routine and free up your time?

-Now you have your daily housework routine under control, you should move onto the next step which is the weekly cleaning routine.
-Click below to go to the next step where I’ve created a fabulous weekly cleaning schedule which helps free up your time, so you can get rid of your weekend cleaning routine and spend more time with your family!
+Now that you have your daily housework routine under control, you should move on to the next step, the weekly cleaning routine.
+Click below to go to the next step, where I’ve created a fabulous weekly cleaning schedule that helps free up your time, so you can get rid of your weekend cleaning routine and spend more time with your family!

 Frequently asked Q&A

-housework should be the same, you should be doing it as a routine every day without even thinking about it!
+Housework should be the same, and you should be doing it as a routine every day without even thinking about it!

-For instance, when you sweep the floors make sure you go under the couches and beds at least once a week.
-When you are cleaning the living room make sure you clean under the sofa cushions at least once a week.
+For instance, when you sweep the floors, make sure you go under the couches and beds at least once a week.
+When cleaning the living room, make sure you clean under the sofa cushions at least once a week.

 It is advisable to carry on with the daily checklist jobs

-If you feel as if your house is too cluttered to clean, read this post, which will help you find the motivation to declutter.
+If you feel your house is too cluttered to clean, read this post to help you find the motivation to declutter.

-I work part time, have two kids, and write a blog, so I’m kept pretty busy.
-I have my housework routine running like clockwork and it’s pretty much outlined in these checklists.
-I do the daily household routine before I go out each morning, and the weekly jobs while I’m waiting for the tea to cook.
+I work part-time, have two kids, and write a blog, so I’m kept pretty busy.
+I have my housework routine running like clockwork, and it’s outlined in these checklists.
+I do the daily household routine before I go out each morning and the weekly jobs while waiting for the tea to cook.
 I do the extra jobs and the lucky dip jobs before I go to bed.

-If I’ve had a super busy week with kids sports and playdates, I try to catch up with anything I’ve missed before I take the kids out at the weekends, but I do prefer to keep the weekends as free as possible if I can.
-Although I never skip laundry at the weekend otherwise I find it piles up!
+If I’ve had a super busy week with kids’ sports and playdates, I try to catch up with anything I’ve missed before I take the kids out at the weekends, but I prefer to keep the weekends as free as possible if I can.
+Although I never skip laundry at the weekend, otherwise, I find it piles up!

 I love all housework except vacuuming!
 I think it helps if you have the correct tools and products.
 I need to live in an ordered and clutter-free home, so I find it therapeutic to clean.
 I love to relax in a zen and calm environment at the end of a busy day!

 There is nothing wrong with being a housewife if you feel fulfilled by the role.
-Staying at home with small children is a really tough job, with very little time to spare but it is also very rewarding.
+Staying at home with small children is a tough job, with very little time to spare, but it is also very rewarding.
 Many people are not in a position to stay at home all day and have to work full time to pay the bills.
-If you are lucky enough to be able to stay at home with the children and you enjoy doing so, enjoy your time with your family!
+If you are lucky enough to stay at home with the children and enjoy doing so, enjoy your time with your family!